sterfry1988/Weather-API/README.md

 <pre><code>python interactive_forecast.py</code></pre>
 You will then be prompted to enter a zipcode.
 Once you enter a zipcode the script will then give you 5 options:
 <pre><code>Please select one of the following:
- 1) Current temperature
+ 1) Current temperature.
- 2) Forecast over the next 3 days
+ 2) Forecast over the next 3 days.
  3) Is it a good day?
- 4) Reset Zipcode
+ 4) Reset ZIP code.
  5) Exit
  Enter your choice: </code></pre>
 Each option will execute the following behavior: